 Coming from the land of sarso da saag and makki di roti, Punjab loves its embroidery design known as Phulkari.
 It is very famous in its state and all over the world because of the detailing.
 The word Phulkari means flower and that’s what this embroidery design is all about.
 Using this embroidery technique, you can create many kinds of flower motifs.

-It was practised by women to pass their time and a whole new embroidery type came into existence, just like that.
+Women were doing it as a timepass and a whole new embroidery type came into existence, just like that.
 This embroidery is done on the back of the fabric and the flower motif can be seen on the front.
 The fabric used in this embroidery is natural-dyed and hand-spun khadi cloth.

 Image Source- PinkPhulkari